 Global Press (GP): Global Press is building a more informed and inclusive world by building and maintaining women-led news bureaus in some of the world’s most challenging places.

 Global Press operates independent news bureaus in more than 40 communities across Africa, Asia, Latin America and the Caribbean.
 Our journalism is transforming access to accurate information for people who live in news deserts, under authoritarian regimes and in places where mis and disinformation are on the rise, like the U.S. Our global reporting team, all local women who are from the communities they cover, work exclusively for Global Press Journal, our award-winning, multilingual publication.
 Here, reporters decide which stories are most important to tell.
 They work with editors, fact checkers, translators and copy editors to produce accurate, world-class features and investigative journalism.
-Thanks to a robust distribution strategy that offers local language and English versions of stories to a network of hundreds of global partners, our stories reach an audience of more than 20 million people across 190 countries every month.
+Thanks to a robust distribution strategy that offers local language and English versions of stories to our network of local and international partners, our stories reach our target audiences of underserved, underrepresented, and hard-to-reach people all over the world.